 Dal Bhat is Nepal’s (Unofficial) National Dish and is available at every restaurant you visit – Pokhara Thakali Kitchen has the best in town.
 It is a combination platter of rice, lentil soup, and curry (traditionally vegetarian), served separately and then mixed and eaten using your hands.
 Of course, silverware is available for tourists – but give the hand-eating thing a try at least once.

-Mo2’s Delights is the spot to go for momos – the Nepali version of Chinese dumplings.
+Mo2’s Delights is THE spot for momos – the Nepali version of Chinese dumplings.
 They are delicious comfort food you have to try.
 Try all four styles of momos here: pan-fried, deep-fried, swimming in soup, and steamed.
 Located right in the heart of Lakeside Drive, you’ll return here a couple of times.

 But, our favourite spot in town has to be Kabab King.
 Don’t let the name fool you, it is not a Greek-inspired souvlaki place – it is a budget-friendly, hole-in-the-wall serving up local dishes like no other.
 A full, hearty meal of dal bhat and aloo paratha (potato quesadilla) will not break the bank.
 Don’t miss this spot!